Michael Kidron: Early life and career

-Kidron was born on 20 September 1930 in South Africa to a family of Zionists.
+Kidron was born on 20 September 1930 in the Union of South Africa to a family of Jewish Zionists.
 He joined his parents in Palestine just after the Second World War, and soon rejected Zionism.
 After schooling in Tel Aviv, he studied economics at the Hebrew University of Jerusalem.
 Following emigration to the United Kingdom, he was accepted for doctoral studies at Balliol College, Oxford in 1955 under the supervision of Thomas Balogh.

 Kidron became a theoretician in the Socialist Review Group (SRG) and was to be found in the extended family of Tony Cliff, who had married Kidron's sister Chanie Rosenberg, which was the informal core of the group.
 He would also serve as editor and writer on various group publications through these early years.

-It is Kidron's name that appears as publisher of the first public edition of Cliff's work State Capitalism in Russia which was published in 1955.
+It is Kidron's name that appears as publisher of the first public edition of Cliff's work State Capitalism in Russia, which was published in 1955.
 A small pamphlet on automation appeared in 1956, which although not dissimilar to the ideas of the Johnson-Forest Tendency or Socialisme ou Barbarie did not simply dismiss existing workers organisations as these tended to do.
 From then on, Kidron was a major source of theoretical writing within the SRG and later the Socialist Workers Party.